araskazemi/greenhouse/Identity_Binding.md

 Identity binding can be made through a number of different record matching processes.
-These processes are run separately or in combinations and can result in linked identifications based on three different levels of confidence:
+These processes are run separately or in combinations and can result in linked identifications based on three different levels of confidence.
+See [Identity Binding Levels](#identity-binding-levels)
-- A: Basic
-- B: Enhanced
-- C: Verified

 > TODO: Include links to https://elegitimation.se and other resources where we describe the ID-matching service.